vmieres/CryptoPuppies_Marketplace/README.md

 ### **Ropsten Ethereum**

 One of our main goals was to be able to run our application on Ropsten Ethereum.
 Ropsten Ethereum is also known as Ethereum Testnet -- a testing network that runs the same protocol as Ethereum does and is used to testing purposes before deploying on the main network.
+Using Ropsten to deploy our application allows for greater interactability among users.

 ### **Sources**
 * [How To Build A Blockchain App ](https://www.dappuniversity.com/articles/how-to-build-a-blockchain-app#dependencies)